Nutrition During Pregnancy

 When you are pregnant you need 600 micrograms of folic acid each day.
 Because it’s hard to get this much folic acid from food alone, you should take a daily prenatal vitamin with at least 400 micrograms starting at least 1 month before pregnancy and during the first 12 weeks of pregnancy.

 Milk and other dairy products, such as cheese and yogurt, are the best sources of calcium.
 If you have trouble digesting milk products, you can get calcium from other sources, such as broccoli, fortified foods (cereals, breads, and juices), almonds and sesame seeds, sardines or anchovies with the bones, and dark green leafy vegetables.
-You also can get calcium from calcium supplements.
+You can also get calcium from calcium supplements.